AhmedTarekEl-Mahdy/alx-low_level_programming/0x01-variables_if_else_while/README.md

 0x01.
-C - Variables, if, else, while (Tasks)
+C - Variables, if, else, while

 0. Positive anything is better than negative nothing